shoma07/sidekiq-ecs-scaler/README.md

 # SidekiqEcsScaler

-Auto scaler of sidekiq worker deploymented to AWS ECS.
+Auto scaler of [Sidekiq](https://github.com/mperham/sidekiq) worker deploymented to AWS ECS.

 Only supported when deploying Sidekiq workers to AWS ECS Fargate (1.14.0+)